What’s happening…

 Bringing the Outside In

-Thanks to the Friends, BML has birdfeeders!
-They are outside the windows in the Children’s Department with guides & binoculars to identify the birds.
+The Children’s Department has guides & binoculars to identify birds.
 We also installed a bluebird house!
 Link to Free Audubon Bird App

 Get to Know These 20 Common Birds